MIC-DKFZ/nnUNet/readme.md

 After downloading is complete, you can use this model to run [inference](#run-inference).
 Keep in mind that each of these models has specific data requirements (Task029_LiTS runs on abdominal CT scans, others require several image modalities as input in a specific order).

+## Examples

+To get you started we compiles two simple to follow examples:
+- run a training with the 3d full resolution U-Net on the Hippocampus dataset.
+See [here](documentation/training_example_Hippocampus.md).
+- run inference with nnU-Net's pretrained models on the Prostate dataset.
+See [here](documentation/inference_example_Prostate.md).

+Usability not good enough?
+Let us know!

 # Extending/Changing nnU-Net
 Please refer to [this](documentation/extending_nnunet.md) guide.